 Where test results are completed without any NGESO presence but are relied upon as evidence of the compliance they should be accompanied by a logsheet.
-This sheet should be legible, in English and detail the items as indicated in Appendix D.:
+This sheet should be legible, in English and detail the items as indicated below.
+Some of the items listed may not be relevant to all technology type addressed by guidance notes.

-- Time and Date of test - Name of Power Station and module if applicable. - Name of Test engineer(s) and company name. - Name of Customer(s) representative and company name. - Type of testing being undertake eg Voltage Control. - Ambient Conditions eg. Temperature, pressure, wind speed, wind direction. - Controller settings, eg Voltage slope, Frequency droop, Voltage setpoint.
+- · Time and Date of test - Name of Power Station and module if applicable. - Name of Test engineer(s) and company name. - Name of Customer(s) representative and company name. - Type of testing being undertake eg Voltage Control. - Ambient Conditions eg. Temperature, pressure, wind speed, wind direction. - Controller settings, eg Voltage slope, Frequency droop, Voltage setpoint.